When you are running short on time, prepping fruits and veggies for a meal is the last thing you want to do.

 4. Mashed Cauliflower

-If you've ever made our Cauliflower Shepherd's Pie, you know that the most time consuming step is making the mashed cauliflower for the top.
+If you've ever made our Cauliflower Shepherd's Pie, you know that the most time-consuming step is making the mashed cauliflower for the top.
 Save yourself some time by buying frozen mashed cauliflower instead.

 I don't know about you, but after I am done preparing a bunch of kale, there is water, grit and little leafy pieces everywhere.
-It's also one of those ingredients that often wilts in the fridge before I can use it all up.
+It's also one of those ingredients that often wilts and yellows in the fridge before I can use it all up.
 Buying frozen kale saves you from washing, de-stemming and chopping.

 Spinach has a mild taste, making it a great way to get your fill of leafy greens.